Garvpreet-35520863/ict171-server/README.md

 On your machine use 'cd' to move to the directory where you have stored your html, css and other important file for website.
 Use:

 SCP(secure copy)
-scp is a command-line tool used to securely copy files or directories between:
-•	Your local machine ↔️ a remote server
+scp is a command-line tool used to securely copy files or directories between: Your local machine <-> a remote server.

 It uses SSH encryption, so it’s secure and doesn't need extra setup if SSH is already working.

 Syntax ->

     scp -i path to key -r path of file/directory to copy ubuntu@ip address:path to destination